Russo-Turkish War (1768–1774): In the Middle East

-In 1771, Ali Bey al-Kabir, the Mamluk usurper of Egypt, allied with Zahir al-Umar, the autonomous sheikh of Acre, against the Ottoman overlords.
+In 1771, Ali Bey al-Kabir, the Mamluk usurper of Egypt, allied with Daher al-Umar, the autonomous sheikh of Acre, against the Ottoman overlords.
 The Egyptian general Abu al-Dhahab marched on Damascus, but the Ottoman governor, Uthman Pasha al-Kurji, convinced him to turn on his erstwhile master.
-Abu al-Dhahab then marched on Egypt and forced Ali Bey to flee to Zahir.
+Abu al-Dhahab then marched on Egypt and forced Ali Bey to flee to Daher.
 Count Orlov, with Catherine's approval, intervened and established friendly relations with the two anti-Ottoman rebels.
 The Russian fleet provided critical aid in the Battle of Sidon and it bombarded and occupied Beirut both in 1772 and in 1773.
 The Russians surrendered Beirut to the pro-Ottoman emir of Mount Lebanon, Yusuf Shihab, only after being paid a large ransom.

 In 1773, Yusuf Shihab entrusted the strengthening of Beirut's defences to Ahmad al-Jazzar.
-When the latter began to act independently, Yusuf got into contact with Zahir al-Umar to remove him.
-Zahir suggested that they enlist the Russians.
-The Russian squadron, under Captain Ivan Kozhukov, blockaded and bombarded Beirut while Zahir negotiated Jazzar's withdrawal.
-The latter then entered Zahir's service, only to rebel against him after a few months.
+When the latter began to act independently, Yusuf got into contact with Daher al-Umar to remove him.
+Daher suggested that they enlist the Russians.
+The Russian squadron, under Captain Ivan Kozhukov, blockaded and bombarded Beirut while Daher negotiated Jazzar's withdrawal.
+The latter then entered Daher's service, only to rebel against him after a few months.
 In consequence, the Russians occupied Beirut for a second time, for four months, to force Yusuf to pay a ransom.

 Mediation and ceasefire

 Prussia, Austria, and Great Britain offered to mediate the dispute between Russia and the Ottomans to halt Russia's expansion.
 Austria managed to turn the situation to its advantage by gaining Bukovina District from the Ottomans with a treaty on July 6, 1771.
 The Austrians maintained their increased military presence on their border with Moldavia and Wallachia, and they increased a subsidy to the cash-starved Ottomans, who had been dabbling in tax farming) and offered unsubstantiated support to the Ottomans against Russia.

 Catherine II, wary of the proximity of the Austrian army to her own forces and fearing an all-out European war, accepted the loss of Poland and agreed to Frederick II's plan to partition Poland.
 She secretly agreed to return the captured principalities back to the Ottomans, thereby removing Austria's fear of a powerful Russian Balkan neighbour.
 On April 8, 1772, Kaunitz, the Austrian equivalent of Minister of Foreign affairs, informed the Sublime Porte that Austria no longer considered the treaty of 1771 binding.

 A ceasefire between Russia and the Ottoman Empire commenced on May 30, 1772, but real negotiations did not begin until August 8.
 The peace talks broke down almost immediately over the Crimea, but the truce was extended until March 20, 1773.

 Both parties had reasons to expand the negotiations, primarily to do with both sides wanting to keep fighting on a single front.
 The Ottomans were now quelling rebellions from Egypt and Syria and also faced incursions from Persia.
 The Russians were facing a revival of a centralized Sweden, which had undergone a coup from King Gustav III.